 Looking for the best way to eat apples?
 Here are our best apple recipes with something for everyone, from applesauce to apple pie.

 Here we’ve collected all of our favorite ways to use apples in recipes.
 Many are sweet, but there are lots of ways to eat apples outside of desserts.
 Throw them into salads, eat them sauteed with cabbage or roasted with cauliflower, or blend them into an electric green smoothie as a healthy breakfast.
 The sky is the limit with apples, so…why don’t we get started?

 Next up in our apple recipes: the very best apple pie.
 Really.
 This one has the perfect buttery crust, woven into a rustic lattice and painted with a sparkly maple glaze.
 The interior is gooey, sweet apples, spiced with cinnamon, cloves and fresh ginger.
 It's so, so flavorful and looks positively stunning.
 Head to the post for tutorials on how to cut apples fast and how to weave a lattice crust.

 The best apple recipe?
 Applesauce cake!
 This is the most drop dead delicious applesauce cake you’ll eat.
 It’s moist and scented with cinnamon, perfectly fluffy and even a little gooey.
 It’s got a healthy spin with olive oil and Greek yogurt, and instead of calorie-rich icing there’s a sprinkle of powdered sugar.
 And the best part?
 It’s legitimately easy: you simply mix all the ingredients together in the baking pan.
 No mixing bowls required!

 This spinach apple salad is as easy as it is tasty!
 No one will believe it took minutes to put together.
 Start with a bed of greens and add crisp apple and pear.
 Our best balsamic vinaigrette covers it in tangy sweet goodness, and the best part?
-Maple-glazed walnuts!
-Just 1 to 2 minutes in a hot skillet with maple syrup makes the nuts come out shiny and lightly sweet.
+Maple-glazed walnuts or pecans!
+Just a few minutes in a hot skillet with maple syrup makes the nuts come out shiny and lightly sweet.